12th Grade Overview

 Counselors will submit letters of recommendation directly to the school to which you’re applying via Naviance.
 Due to the high volume of requests that counselors receive, students are required to give counselors at minimum three weeks notice to write a letter.
-In Naviance, students will need to complete their senior brag sheet, update their colleges “I’m applying to” list, follow deadlines, and request transcripts (if applicable).
+In Naviance, students will need to complete their senior brag sheet, update their colleges “I’m applying to” list, follow deadlines, and follow deadline.

 For more instructions, please see the following:

 To help organize your application requirements (what your counselor needs to submit for you on your behalf) please make a copy and complete the College Application Checklist: Requirements for Private and Out-of-State Colleges and Universities

 Teacher Letter of Recommendation